bradley-woods/tech230-aws/aws-s3-buckets.md

 # AWS S3 Buckets

 In AWS, there is a storage service called S3 (Simple Storage Service).
-It enables users to store and retrieve numerous amounts of data at any time or place, with the benefit of AWS's security and durability.
+It enables users to store and retrieve numerous amounts of data at any time or place, with the benefit of AWS's security and durability, find out more detail [here](https://www.simplilearn.com/tutorials/aws-tutorial/aws-s3).

 Similar to how we have interacted with EC2, you can use the AWS console which is a web user-interface, to interact with S3.
 However, it is often easier and faster to use the AWS CLI (Command-line interface) and ultimately automate tasks using the AWS SDK for Python (Boto3).

 ![AWS S3](images/aws_s3.png)

+---

 ## Performing CRUD Operations in S3 using AWS CLI